UConn men’s basketball coach Dan Hurley turns down $70 million LA Lakers contract, ESPN says | KRDO

 By Wayne Sterling, CNN

-(CNN) — University of Connecticut men’s basketball head coach Dan Hurley will remain at the school after flirting with the NBA’s Los Angeles Lakers for the same position, ESPN’s Adrian Wojnarowski, citing unnamed sources, reported Monday.
+(CNN) — University of Connecticut men’s basketball head coach Dan Hurley said he will remain at the school after reports he was flirting with the NBA’s Los Angeles Lakers for the same position.

-The Lakers offered the coach of the reigning back-to-back NCAA champion Huskies a 6-year, $70 million contract, according to ESPN, to fill the team’s coaching vacancy.
+The Lakers offered the coach of the reigning back-to-back NCAA champion Huskies a six-year, $70 million contract, according to ESPN, to fill the team’s coaching vacancy.

-Hurley chose to stay at UConn so he can have an opportunity to chase history by winning a third straight NCAA championship, sources tell Wojnarowski.
+“I am humbled by this entire experience.
+At the end of the day, I am extremely proud of the championship culture we have built at Connecticut,” Hurley said in a statement emailed to CNN Monday.

+“We met as a team before today’s workout and our focus right now is on getting better this summer and connecting as a team as we continue to pursue championships.”

-In six seasons at the school, Hurley led UConn to consecutive national titles and has an 141-58 record.
+Hurley led UConn to consecutive national titles and has an 141-58 record in six seasons.

+Hurley last year inked a six-year contract with UConn that has a value of $32.1 million before performance-based incentives, according to the university’s athletics department website.
+The coach is required to pay a fee of $1.875 million to leave for an NBA job, according to Sportrac, a website that tracks sports contracts.

+“We are thrilled that Dan Hurley has made the decision to stay at UConn and continue building upon our championship tradition,” David Benedict, UConn athletic director, said in a statement.
+“He has helped return our men’s basketball program back to the pinnacle of the sport, including back-to-back NCAA Championships, and we’re grateful for his loyalty to UConn.

 Before UConn, Hurley coached at Wagner College in Staten Island, New York, and the University of Rhode Island.
 Hurley has never coached in the NBA.